The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

 Due to the natural tanning process and the thickness of the hides, the entire tanning process takes between 25 and 30 days per hide batch.
 It used to take up to 3 times longer, but this is no longer economically feasible.

 The Acacia is used to tan the thinner cow leather that is used to make Huarache upper panels and weaving strips.
 The tanning process using Acacia takes 25 days.
+A thicker leather will take longer.

 Every 3 days the tanning vat is emptied and fresh water and powdered bark are added.